4paradigm/rfcs/sparkfe/design_of_fetool.md

 fetool gen_ddl sql.yaml
 ```

-Users can use fetool command to finish the following tasks without developing.
+Users can use fetool command to finish the following tasks without development.

 ```
 fetool csv_to_parquet /csv_files /parquet_files